tdegeus/bibparse/README.md

+**THIS FUNCTIONALITY HAS BEEN MOVED TO https://github.com/tdegeus/GooseBib.
+In time this respository will be removed**

 # bibparse

 Parse a BibTeX file to a cleaner version in which only the relevant fields are stored.
 Also, the names of authors are uniformly stored.